askrella/speech-rest-api/README.md

 ## Documentation

-This endpoint generates speech from a list of input sentences using the Tacotron2 and HiFiGAN models.
+This endpoint generates speech from a text using the Tacotron2 and HiFiGAN models.

 ```bash
 POST http://localhost:80/tts